 So I hope I didn't just jinx it.

-there'll be something else fun to do.
+But if so, there'll be something else fun to do.

 I believe that now.